Literacy and Education?

 Lack of information and illiteracy create a forced dependence on others, which can lead to:

 - Lack of self-worth and loss of cultural identity

-- Produce resources for education and literacy in oral, visual, written, and digital forms
+- Production of resources for education and literacy in oral, visual, written, and digital forms

-- Coordinate translation of critical information into local languages
+- Coordination of translation of critical information into local languages

 - Documentation of local folklore and history